Elvis10ten/elvis10ten.github.io/content/posts/2024-01-01-algorithm-design-manual/index.md

 5. We have seen how dynamic arrays enable arrays to grow while still achieving constant-time amortized performance.
 This problem concerns extending dynamic arrays to let them both grow and shrink on demand.

-    (a) Consider an underflow strategy that cuts the array size in half whenever the array falls below half full.
+    a.
+Consider an underflow strategy that cuts the array size in half whenever the array falls below half full.
 Give an example sequence of insertions and deletions where this strategy gives a bad amortized cost.

-    (b) Then, give a better underflow strategy than that suggested above, one that achieves constant amortized cost per deletion.
+    b.
+Then, give a better underflow strategy than that suggested above, one that achieves constant amortized cost per deletion.
     <details>
     <summary>Solution</summary>

-    ```kotlin
+    a.
+A sequence of `insert`, `insert`, `delete`, `insert`, `delete`, `insert` will lead to a bad amortized cost because the array will be busy resizing for most of the operations.

-    ```
+    b.
+A better underflow strategy is to cut the array size in half whenever the array falls below $1/4$. $1/4$ is arbitrary, but it gives the array good "slack" space.
+The goal is to select a number such that the array is not busy resizing for most of the operation.
+The smaller the cut-off ratio, the smaller the number of resizing but the more space the array uses.
     </details>

 6. Suppose you seek to maintain the contents of a refrigerator so as to minimize food spoilage.
 What data structure should you use, and how should you use it?